Racial Justice in Urban Schooling Minor

 Additional strand/elective courses:

-- One course (3 credits) in a designated race, class, or language strand
+- One course (3 credits in CI) in a designated race, class, or language strand in Curriculum and Instruction

 - One required course (3 credits) (from an approved list) in gender or ethnic studies